 Later during production, Sam Ord-Houghton decided to

 re-pursue is ambition to become an actor, and so joined both the cast and production team in late October.
-Several additional crew members had since joined the team, and several locations and props were made possible due to Senior's team.
+Several additional crew members had since joined the team, and several locations and props were made possible due to these additions.

-Senior method acted for a whole year to make his character more believable, as well as to experiment with acting styles.
+Senior method acted for an entire year in order to make his character more authentic, as well as to experiment with acting styles.
 This unfortunately affected his school and home life, which he was originally supposed to apologise for at the end of the film - however, this was removed from the final cut.